tetrapod00/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

     You need to (re)build the project assemblies whenever you want to see new exported variables or signals in the editor.
-This build can be manually triggered by clicking the **Build** button in the top right corner of the editor.
+This build can be manually triggered by clicking the :btn:`Build` button in the top right corner of the editor.

     .. image:: img/build_dotnet.webp